Skip to main content

 How Does HPA Axis Dysregulation Invalidate Simple Metrics?

 The physiological state induced by chronic HPA axis activation directly confounds the simplistic biometric targets used by many wellness programs.
-The cortisol-driven push for higher blood glucose and the resulting insulin resistance make achieving a or HbA1c target more difficult, irrespective of dietary adherence.
+The cortisol-driven push for higher blood glucose and the resulting insulin resistance make achieving a fasting glucose or HbA1c target more difficult, irrespective of dietary adherence.

 The promotion of visceral fat deposition can lead to an increase in waist circumference or a stable body weight that masks a dangerous shift in body composition.
 This biological state is a direct contradiction to the program’s goals, yet it can be precipitated by the program’s own structure.